 Re: EnronOnline Private eMarketplace Channel Marketing Proposal

-EnronOnline LLC (“EOL”) is pleased to offer this proposal to [Consulting Company] (“Company”) for purposes of establishing a “Channel Marketing Relationship” on the terms contained in this proposal for the marketing and Transaction of EnronOnline’s e-Solution (as detailed below).
+EnronOnline LLC (“EOL”) is pleased to offer this proposal to Deloitte Consulting L.P. (“Company”) for purposes of establishing a “Channel Marketing Relationship” on the terms contained in this proposal for the marketing and Transaction of EnronOnline’s e-Solution (as detailed below).
 The terms of the Channel Market Relationship (the “Relationship”) are as follows.

 Prospect